Last updated on February 10, 2026

 So, that’s lifelink!
 Magic’s beloved, almost forgotten mechanic.
 Lifelink has existed for as long as I’ve played.
 I’ve never really been a fan of lifegain strategies, so reading into its history was intriguing!
 I want to thank my Judge friends that I enquired with, who helped me grasp some of the harder mechanical and designs concepts of lifelink, and also get the rules text down as concise as possible.

 Did you enjoy reading about lifelink?
 Has this mechanic interested you?
-Are you sad that I couldn’t find a place for Archon of Sun's Grace in the top five?
-Let us know in the comments down below or by tweeting at Draftsim.
+Are you sad that I couldn’t find a place for Archon of Sun's Grace in the decklist?
+Let us know in the comments or tweet at Draftsim.

 But that’s been it from me, today.
 As usual, have a good one!